The two-dimensional one-component plasma is hyperuniform: Preliminary results

 For test functions with higher regularity the bound of Lemma \ref{lem:apriori} on fluctuations of linear statistics can be improved (see \cite{MR3788208,MR4063572,serfaty2020gaussian} as well as \cite{rider2007noise,ameur2011fluctuations} for the $\beta =2$ case).
 In particular if $\varphi_\ell(x) := \bar{\varphi}(x/\ell)$ for a fixed reference smooth test function $\bar{\varphi}$, then $\varphi_\ell$ lives at scale $\ell \gg 1$ yet its fluctuations remain \textit{bounded} as $\ell \to \infty$ (with high probability).
 One can refer e.g. to \cite[Thm.~1]{serfaty2020gaussian} and \cite[Cor.~2.1]{serfaty2020gaussian} for such results.

 In this paper we will occasionally need a more specific statement valid in the radially symmetric case.

-\begin{proposition}[Finer bound, the $C^2$ radially symmetric case] There exists a constant $\Cc_\beta$ depending only on $\beta$ such that the following holds.
+\begin{proposition}[Finer bound, the $C^2$ radially symmetric case] There exists a constant $\Cc_\beta$ depending only on $\beta$ \cor{(and on our model)} such that the following holds.
 Let $x$ be a point in $\LN$ and let $\varphi$ be a test function which is radially symmetric around $x$, with compact support.
 Assume that $\varphi$ is in $\CC^2(\R^2)$ and let $\AA$ be an annulus containing (a $1$-neighborhood of) the support of $\Delta \varphi$.
 Let $s$ be a real number satisfying:

 Then the exponential moments of the fluctuations of $\varphi$ satisfy:

 \end{proposition} Although it does not appear as such in the literature, Proposition \ref{prop:bound_fluct_radial} can be easily deduced from the tools of \cite{serfaty2020gaussian}, we give a proof in Section \ref{sec:proofCLT}.